I’ve had this fake ficus plant for 15 years. Its condition is so poor that it can’t fake being a fake plant anymore.

 But, I’ve kept it.
-And my wife thinks I’m a hoarder.
+And people probably think I’m a hoarder.

 Am I a hoarder?

 I don’t think so.
-I do like to hang onto stuff, sometimes longer than I should — don’t ask about my random beer bottle collection I kept since college (my wife made me toss them last year).
+I do like to hang onto stuff, sometimes longer than I should — don’t ask about my random beer bottle collection I kept since college (I tossed them last year).